When things feel off (quick fixes)

 Are actions closeable and owned? (confirm only the ones that matter)

-Are we reviewing snapshots (“what changed?”)?
+Are we reviewing the post-meeting report ("what changed?")?

 If you do those five things, the system usually snaps back into clarity quickly.